 - While your potatoes are boiling you can open your tin of corned beef and set it on a chopping board.
 If you would like to cut the fat off your beef, now is the time to do it.
-The fat will either be a see-through jelly like substance, or a yellow-white solid crumbly substance: either is fine you do not need to worry about the quality of your beef depending on what kind of fat it has.
+The fat will either be a see-through jelly-like substance, or a yellow-white solid crumbly substance: either is fine you do not need to worry about the quality of your beef depending on what kind of fat it has.
 Once you've cut off the fat, put the beef into a bowl, take a potato masher and mash it down.

 - When the potatoes are done, drain them of the water and add them to the bowl with the corned beef and mash them both together.
-It will take a while until they're properly mashed, it should be of a consistence similar to mashed potato.
+It will take a while until they're properly mashed, it should be of a consistency similar to mashed potato.

 - Take your pastry and lay it over the container you wish to bake your pie in.
 Push it down slightly so that it fills the corners and the inside of your pie dish is covered in a layer of pastry.
 Use a sharp knife to cut off any remaining pastry around the edges of your dish.
 Then re-roll this pastry until you have another slab (this will be the pie lid).

-- Put your potato and beef mix into the pie dish and smooth out the top with a spoon.
+- Put your potato and beef mixture into the pie dish and smooth out the top with a spoon.
 Leave a gap of about an inch all the way around the edge of the pie.

 - Take your egg/milk and crack/pour it into a glass.
 Using your fingers, rub your egg/milk around the 1 inch gap you just left, this will help seal the pie when you put on the lid.